Soma (video game): Story

 In 2015, Simon Jarrett survives a car accident, but sustains severe brain damage and cranial bleeding.
-Due to his injuries, Simon agrees to undergo an experimental brain scan under the control of graduate student David Munshi.
-During the scan, Simon appears to black out, and regains consciousness on Site Upsilon of PATHOS-II, an apparently-abandoned geothermal power center.
+Due to his injuries, Simon agrees to undergo an experimental brain scan.
+During the scan, Simon appears to black out, and regains consciousness on Site Upsilon of PATHOS-II, a seemingly abandoned geothermal power center.
 Exploring Upsilon, Simon makes contact with a woman named Catherine Chun, who invites him to Site Lambda and reveals that he is currently in the year 2104, one year after a comet devastated the Earth and left PATHOS-II as the final known outpost of humanity.
-When the communication platform Simon is in floods, he briefly blacks out and awakens to discover that he is inside a diving suit.
+While he is talking to Catherine a communication array goes offline, forcing Simon to attempt to fix it; when the communication platform Simon is on floods, he briefly blacks out and awakens to discover that he is inside a diving suit.
 Exploring the seabed around Site Upsilon, he manages to find a working train and uses it to travel to Site Lambda.
-Throughout the journey, Simon encounters hostile robots that believe they are human.
+Throughout the journey, Simon encounters robots — both hostile and passive — that believe they are human.

-Arriving at Site Lambda, Simon discovers that Catherine is not human, but a brain scan of a PATHOS-II employee downloaded into a storage unit of a robot.
-Simon himself is the result of his brain scan from 2015 being uploaded into the modified corpse of another PATHOS-II employee by an artificial intelligence named the Warden Unit (WAU), which took control of the center and turned all the surviving humans into bio-mechanical mutants to fulfill its task of preserving humanity.
-The sole means of anything of human origin escaping Earth is the ARK, a digital black box designed by Catherine that houses a simulated world in which the brain scans of all the PATHOS-II personnel have been preserved.
+Arriving at Site Lambda, Simon discovers that Catherine is not human, but a brain scan of a PATHOS-II employee downloaded into a robot's storage unit.
+Simon later learns that he died in 2015 after his brain reconstruction treatment was a failure.
+His brain scan was later used as a historical template for AI reconstruction until it was uploaded into the modified corpse of another PATHOS-II employee by WAU, 89 years later.
+The WAU took control of the center and turned all the surviving humans into bio-mechanical mutants to fulfill its task of preserving humanity.
+The sole means of anything of human origin escaping Earth is the ARK, a digital black box designed by Catherine that houses a simulated world in which the brain scans of many of the PATHOS-II personnel have been preserved.
 Despite its completion, the ARK has not yet been sent into space.
 Simon agrees to aid Catherine in recovering the ARK and completing her mission.